 Once you understand lifeguards’ responsibilities, you want the best people on the job to guard your kids at the pool.
 So how do you know if that teenager on the stand takes the job and lifeguard liability seriously or is more concerned with a new smartphone app?
 Watch out for some telltale signs of good lifeguards.

 Does the lifeguard at your local pool look awake and intent on the swimmers?
 Watch out for obvious signs of boredom.
 If your lifeguard sits slumped over, spaces out, and looks tired, you should find a better lookout.

 A good lifeguard will constantly scan the pool to keep an eye on all swimmers and have a rescue tube in hand, ready to go.

 Your pool’s lifeguard should not be distracted by conversations with swimmers or other guards.
 The guard tower does not make a good social scene.
 If you notice your lifeguard chatting away with other people or watching things other than the pool, talk to the manager.

 Lifeguards shouldn’t have to worry about anything but the swimmers in front of them.
 If your pool requires lifeguards to perform other functions at the same time they should be protecting patrons, find a new pool.
 Lifeguards should never have to perform administrative duties and watch swimmers simultaneously.

-A lifeguard should protect your children at the pool and keep your favorite swimming spot safe.
+Lifeguard liability and responsibility requires those on duty to protect your children at the pool and keep your favorite swimming spot safe.
 Keep these tips and information in mind the next time you get in the water.